MrChicanery/susam-system/content/costs-and-admissions.md

 ### Tuition Costs

-Tuition is valued at **500 carrots per credit hour** (equivalent to 5 hours of class plus 10 hours of self-study).
+Tuition is valued at **500 carrots per credit hour**.

 - Tuition is waived for students residing in the USA or GLR.
-- Universities may offer scholarships to foreign graduate students.
+- Universities may offer scholarships to foreign graduate students who work for the university.

 ---